-Yes, those of us in winter climates sometimes have this difficulty from time to time.
+Those of us in winter climates sometimes have this difficulty from time to time with controlling fermentation temperatures.
 It is easily solved with a number of methods and products.
 The first method is to simply wrap a blanket around your fermenter.
 While this isn’t effective in many cases, it may do the trick if you’re not that far below the ideal fermentation temperature.
 Beyond this, Midwest offers several solutions for the homebrewer.

 - Home Brew Heat Mat: The Home Brew Heat Mat will ensure constant brewing temperature, which is crucial for the success of brewing beer, wine or spirits.
 It is simple to use; just plug it in and set your fermenter on the panel.
 Use the panel in conjunction with a Stopper Thermowell and Dual Stage Temperature Controller for the ultimate in temperature control.